smokemoha/smokemoha/README.md

 Currently:

-{}   🔭 Deepening my expertise in **Java and Spring Boot** through dedicated projects and continuous learning, focusing on building production-ready backend services.
+{}   🔭 Deepening my expertise in {Java and Spring Boot} through dedicated projects and continuous learning, focusing on building production-ready backend services.
 {}   🌱 Exploring the potential of emerging technologies like {Heavy Machine Automation}, AI/ML, and Blockchain, seeking to understand their practical applications and impact.

 Collaboration: